brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 particular officer to go anywhere and take a course that could benefit the police.

 I HAD NO CLUE THAT THIS EVEN EXISTED!
-Neither did my boss, until he talked to his colleagues about my situation and a good friend of his, who turns out was a really good lawyer, explained it to him.
+Neither did my boss, until he talked to his colleagues about my situation and a good friend of his, who turns out was a really good lawyer explained it to him.
 Long-story short, we went through all the paperwork internally and eventually I got the approval to go, enjoy my hard-earned scholarship in the US while I kept my job, including part of my salary.